MetPX/sarracenia/doc/sarra-e.rst

 Implementations
 ---------------

+Part of Sarracenia defines an application layer message over AMQP as a transport.
 Sarracenia's has multiple implementations:

 - Sarracenia itself ( http://metpx.sf.net ) a complete reference implementation in Python >= 3.4.
 It runs on Linux, Mac, and Windows.